-When you visit Porto Portugal, you are transported to a land of fantasy indeed!
+When you visit Porto Portugal, you are transported to a land of dreams without a doubt!

-I didn’t plan on visiting the city of Porto.
+I didn’t strategy on checking out the city of Porto.
 I took a bus from southern Spain that brought me across the border into the Algarve in Portugal.
-There a second bus unceremoniously took me the rest of the way north through endless fog and rocky green hills to Lisbon.

-I admit Lisbon was lovely, but it only took me a day to realize I ‘d rather spend my time somewhere a little smaller and ԛuieter.
+I confess Lisbon was wonderful, yet it only took me a day to realize I prefer to spend my time somewhere a little smaller and ԛuieter.

-An hour of research landed me on an apple-green train heading up the coast to Portugal’s second largest city, and over the next three weeks, without flash, without pretension or fanfare, Porto became one of my favorite places on the planet.
+An hr of study landed me on an apple-green train directing the shore to Portugal’s 2nd biggest city, as well as over the next three weeks, without flash, without pretension or excitement, Porto turned into one of my favourite locations on the planet.

 Welcome to the Old World